 Architecture during the Hellenistic period focused on theatricality and drama; the period also saw an increased popularity of the Corinthian order.

 Describe the characteristics of Hellenistic architecture, including stoas, the Corinthian order, and the use of theatricality

-Stoas are colonnaded porticos that were used to define public space and protect patrons from the elements.
-Stoas are often found around a city's agora, turning the city's central place for civic, administrative, and market elements into a grand space.
+Stoas are colonnaded porticos used to define public space and protect patrons from the elements.
+Stoas are often found around a city's agora, and turn the city's central place for civic, administrative, and market elements into a grand space.

 The Temple of Apollo at Didyma was an oracle site with an ambitious building plan that was never completed.
 Its plan consisted of a double colonnade of massively tall columns that engulfed the viewer in dark corridors before opening into a bright courtyard and the shrine to the god.

 A stoa, or a covered walkway or portico, was used to bind agorae and other public spaces.
 Highlighting the edge of open areas with such decorative architecture created a theatrical effect for the public space and also provided citizens with a basic daily form of protection from the elements.
 Both the stoa and the agora were used by merchants, artists, religious festivals, judicial courts, and civic administrations.

 The Stoa of Attalos (c.
 150 BCE) in Athens was built in the Agora, under the patronage of King Attalos II of Pergamon.
 This portico consists of a double colonnade.
 It was two stories tall, and had a row of rooms on the ground floor.
 The exterior colonnade on the ground level was built in the Doric order, and the interior was Ionic.
-On second level Ionic columns lined the exterior, and columns with a simple, stylized capital lined the interior.
+On the second level, Ionic columns lined the exterior, and columns with a simple, stylized capital lined the interior.